 Blend soaked cashews and refined coconut oil until smooth.
 Season with miso paste or nutritional yeast for added flavor.
-Refrigerate and use in biscuit dough or in a pie crust recipe.
+Refrigerate and use in as butter alternative in biscuit dough or in a pie crust recipe.

 Dissolve agar flakes and kudzu root in coconut milk for a frosting base.
 Add vanilla extract, your sweetener of choice, and refrigerate until set.
 Whip in a food processor before use.